GoogleChrome/omnitone/README.md

 decoder.setMode('none');
 ```

+See [this example]() to learn how to use Omnitone with a graphical counterpart.

 ## Building

-SAR project uses WebPack to build the minified library and to manage dependencies.
+SAR project uses [WebPack](https://webpack.github.io/) to build the minified library and to manage dependencies.

 ```bash
 npm run install     # install dependencies.